delendum-xyz/delendum.xyz/fellow.markdown

 </tbody>
 </table>

+Notice to Fellows:

+Please be advised that the fellowship program reserves the right to terminate any fellowship if the fellow is found to not be actively using the resources provided by the program.
+Fellows are expected to fully utilize the resources and opportunities provided to them during the course of their fellowship.

-*We offer incubation opportunities.
+We also offer incubation opportunities.
 Fellows who wish to be selected need to notify the team prior to their final presentation and we will make a decision on the same day.